-34 Eckman, K., M. Blickenderfer, and S. Henry.
-2012.
-Native Shoreland Buffer Incentives (NSBI) Project: Final Report-Social Research and Efficacy Outcomes.
-University of Minnesota Water Resources Center.
-35 https://www.dnr.state.mn.us/nsbi/index.html extensive research on citizen motivations for engagement in water resources protection.
-They have found that property owners are more likely to engage in protection when they feel a personal or moral obligation to act and perceive that they have the ability to act36.
+Drs.
+Mae Davenport and Amit K. Pradhananga, University of Minnesota, have conducted extensive research on citizen motivations for engagement in water resources protection.
+They have found that property owners are more likely to engage in protection when they feel a personal or moral obligation to act and perceive that they have the ability to act.
 Personal obligation was found to be activated by conservation strategies that appealed to a person's altruistic values, an existing strong land ethic, and unity to their community.
-Personal norms were driven by individual awareness of the consequences of water pollution, understanding that water resource protection was a local responsibility, and the ability to act37.
+Personal norms were driven by individual awareness of the consequences of water pollution, understanding that water resource protection was a local responsibility, and the ability to act.